-The risk of falls and trips, for instance, increase by 339% while intoxicated.
+The risk of falls and trips, for instance, increases by 339% while intoxicated.
 Other injuries like choking, burning, and drowning jump by more than 230%.
 And intentional injuries caused by someone else rise by a whopping 2,150%!

 Make no mistake: a woman’s inability to say “no” is not consent.
 No woman should be held responsible for avoiding sexual harassment.
 Being assaulted is never your fault.

-But being in a blacked out state can make it much more difficult to escape unwanted and potentially dangerous situations.
+But being in a blacked-out state can make it much more difficult to escape unwanted and potentially dangerous situations.
 A report from the National Institute on Alcohol Abuse and Alcoholism (NIAAA) found that as many as 79% of all sexual assault victims were consuming alcohol at the time of the crime.

 On top of that, even consensual sex becomes far more dangerous.
-Impaired decision making can and often does lead to unprotected sex, which of course can expose you to STIs as well as unwanted pregnancies.
+Impaired decision-making can and often does lead to unprotected sex, which of course, can expose you to STIs as well as unwanted pregnancies.

 Young adult drinkers are twice as likely as non-drinkers to have had a sexually transmitted disease during the past year.
 Heavy drinking males are almost four times as likely, and heavy drinking females are three and a half times as likely.

 Waking up in the morning and experiencing memory blackouts from the night before would trigger anxiety in anybody.
-But finding a stranger in bed with you and being unable to recall if you consented to sleeping with them is an experience that no woman should have to go through.
+But finding a stranger in bed with you and being unable to recall if you consented to sleep with them is an experience that no woman should have to go through.

 You should also talk about expectations before heading out.
-Talk to your friends about what behaviors are acceptable, and what behaviors are not.
+Talk to your friends about what behaviors are acceptable and what behaviors are not.
 Talk about how the night should go.
 If unexpected things start to happen, it might be time for everyone to call it a night and go home.